elosoarcade/mob-toys/README.md

 The Toy Box can only be opened with a golden pickaxe and will randomly drop one of the toys.
 Some, like the Zombie, are much more common, while the Polar Bear and the Goat are the rarest.

-There are nine figures available: Cow, Zombie, Sheep, Enderman, Witch, Creeper, Wolf, Pig, Polar Bear and Goat.
+There are ten figures available: Cow, Zombie, Sheep, Enderman, Witch, Creeper, Wolf, Pig, Polar Bear and Goat.
 More figures will be added in future updates.

 _This addon is optimized to run effectively on Realms and dedicated servers with minimal hardware resource consumption and its available in english and español._ 🇬🇧 🇲🇽